mila-ai4h/rag_tool/README.md

     - /query and /answer endpoints can modify the top_k chunks returned
     - Remove Langgraph example script

+- 26 May 2025:
+    - Support indexing of a URL
+    - Add provisioning script and data for CASH project

 ## Backlog:

-- Provision documents for Cash project
 - Deploy to cloud
-- Support indexing of a URL (workaround for now: print URL as a PDF)
 - Add basic integration tests
 - Explore better PDF text parsers as PyMuPDF does not fare very well on certain documents
 - Requests are currently blocking: create thread pool and use async requests